 Regardless of how much you actually spend on marketing, the most important thing to keep in mind is return on investment.
 There is no point in spending big bucks and getting nothing back in return.
 Marketing should increase revenue and profit.
 Maybe not immediately, but definitely over time.

 Just remember that free marketing does not exist.
 Unfortunately, to grow your business, you will need to invest in it.
 You will either have to pay with your time or with cold hard cash for results in the world of marketing.
+What is the real cost of marketing?
 In today’s fast-paced, consumer driven marketplace, there just isn’t any other option.

 Latest posts by Sally Wood (see all)